Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-RomanGAnker/README.md

 1. imgur.com/a/sUZLAcH

   A. In this video, I have the address 	0x1D (0x3A/0x3B) displayed on the oscilloscope while it is connected to the microbit.

+  **Code for Adresses**
+  I used the code located in (address-code.js) and replaced the necessary addresses for each of the final steps.

 2. imgur.com/a/CW55egC